 The embargo on all abstracts part of the 2017 Palliative and Supportive Care in Oncology Symposium will lift at 5:00 p.m.
 ET on Monday, October 23, 2017.
 An embargoed presscast (virtual press briefing held via teleconference and webinar) will be held at 12:00 noon ET on October 23 for credentialed media.

 Attend the Meeting in Person

-Media registration for the 2017 Palliative and Supportive Care in Oncology Symposium will open in late August.
+Media registration for the 2017 Palliative and Supportive Care in Oncology Symposium will open on August 28, 2017.
 ASCO's Media Headquarters is where you can go to apply for media credentials*, register to attend the upcoming meeting, and access embargoed meeting information at that time.
 For questions about how to navigate the site, please contact ASCO Media Registration.

 Access Embargoed Information

 Embargoed meeting information will be made available to credentialed media through ASCO's Media Headquarters.
 Once your media credentials are approved, you will receive email notifications when embargoed information has been posted.

 - 2016 Symposium Highlights Notable Research Advances in Palliative Care